 - A spouse (or a transfer to anyone else as long as it is for the spouse's benefit)

-- A trust for the benefit of a blind or disabled child
+- A trust for the sole benefit of a blind or disabled child

 - A trust for the sole benefit of a disabled individual under age 65 (even if the trust is for the benefit of the Medicaid applicant, under certain circumstances).

 In addition, special exceptions apply to the transfer of a home.
-The Medicaid applicant may freely transfer his or her home to the following individuals without incurring a transfer penalty:
+A Medicaid applicant may transfer their home to the individuals above, or to the following individuals, without incurring a transfer penalty: